-The contemporary street inspired art that hangs on the walls of one of Toronto’s most luxurious hotel restaurants is indicitatve of the philosophy in the kitchen.
+The contemporary street inspired art that hangs on the walls of one of Toronto’s most luxurious hotel restaurants is indicative of the philosophy in the kitchen.
 Chef Tyler Shedden focusses on offering unpretentious, accessible food using seasonal bounty from Ontario producers.
-Local themes flow into Chef Daniel Boulud’s four culinary muses: la tradition, classic French “cuisine; la saison, seasonal delicacies; le potager, the vegetable garden; and le voyage, flavors of world cuisines.
+Local themes flow into Chef Daniel Boulud’s four culinary muses: la tradition, classic French “cuisine; la saison, seasonal delicacies; le potager, the vegetable garden; and le voyage, flavours of world cuisines.

-Throughout the course of our meal Amanda and I sampled endless bottles of wine perfectly paired with our dishes by Wine Diretor Drew Walker.
+Throughout the course of our meal Amanda and I sampled endless bottles of wine perfectly paired with our dishes by Wine Director Drew Walker.
 We started off with a charcuterie board which reflected the Spring season: wee green tender leaf, with Easter yellow and pink hues.
 With eager fingers on the stems of our glasses we sipped and nibbled through a fantastically fresh string of appetizers and entrees featuring lobster, crispy duck egg, halibut paired with chestnut gnocchi and a lively and comforting spring pea risotto.

 For those of you who have a penchant for sweets the menu here is split into four sections, which make the challenge of choosing just one treat to finish the meal absolutely impossible.
 We opted to sample one dish from each list with flavours focussing on chocolate (an oozing coulant and crunchy gianduja gateau) and citrus (tart lemon and rhubarb vacherin and grapefruit givre).

 And with our last whisper of cream and swoop of our spoons we waddled out the door and into the mist of a drizzly Spring afternoon.
 On my walk home I couldn’t help but smile.
 The team at Cafe Boulud Toronto have created a menu which resonates and inspires the season.
 Blips and blops of Spring on our plates, tricks and treats that tickle the fancy on our palette.
-I was once again so impressed with my visit to Four Seasons Toronto that you can now find Cafe Boulud on my Toronto’s Top Restaurant List.

 saucisson lyonaise, vension and juniper terrine, chicken liver mouse with ice wine jelly, guinea hen barigoule gallantine, foie gras terrine